 March 27th, 2021!!

-The Festival is a non-competitive experience for High School Bands, Orchestras and Chamber Ensembles.
+The Festival is a non-competitive experience for High School Bands, Orchestras, Chamber Ensembles, and Universities.
 Bands can perform as a full symphonic band or wind ensemble with orchestra performance opportunities for full orchestra or string orchestra.
-Chamber Ensembles (strings/winds/percussion) will be able to perform with a minimum of four performers up to 20 performers.
+Chamber Ensembles (strings/winds/percussion) will be able to perform with a minimum of four performers up to a full ensemble.

-- Nationally recognized clinicians that will evaluate, without ratings, to help you and your students reach the next level
+- Nationally recognized clinicians that will evaluate live, without ratings, to help you and your students reach the next level

-- The Boston Brass (www.bostonbrass.com) will present clinics and mini concerts throughout the day
+- The Boston Brass will also evaluate and present virtual clinics

 - Bands/Orchestras will perform a maximum of 45 minutes of music

 - Chamber Ensembles will perform a maximum of 20 minutes of music

 - Performance space will be limited.
 Performance acceptance will be determined by application received date.
 Performance order will be determined by date of full payment for the festival via the live audition portal.

 - Ensembles are responsible for the equipment necessary to capture their live performance while sending the live stream, via the Live Audition Site/Zoom.
 Go Performing staff will be available prior to and during the live performances to help with any technical difficulties.
 There are no limits to what kind of set up you use in regard to types of cameras, microphones, etc.